 Be aware that the landlord may dispute your termination notice and apply to the NSW Civil and Administrative Tribunal for an order that you have abandoned the premises.
 If the Tribunal makes the order, it may also order you to compensate the landlord.

-See Factsheet 09: You want to leave for what is needed in a termination notice and consult your local Tenants Advice and Advocacy Service.
+See Factsheet 09: You want to leave for what is needed in a termination notice and consult your local Tenants’ Advice and Advocacy Service.

-The landlord wants you to leave
+If the landlord wants you to leave

 The landlord/agent may give you a termination notice which could be for immediate possession of the premises.